Your manuscript is almost ready, and you are looking for the best book publishing company to publish your book.

 - Don’t be rushed into anything.
-If the company calls, emails and texts you every day and uses pressure tactics to make you sign on the dotted line, they are most likely just after a quick buck and you should consider walking away.
+If the company calls, emails and texts you daily and uses pressure tactics to make you sign on the dotted line, they are most likely just after a quick buck and you should consider walking away.

 - Is the company also handling inventory as part of book distribution activities?

 - Does the company have employees who respond to your queries promptly and with sensitivity?
-Book issues are often technical, and you need to work with real people to resolve them.
+Book issues are often technical, and you must work with real people to resolve them.
 Ask questions and see how they answer.

 - Watch out for contracts that are vague or only protect the company should something go wrong.
 A good contract will protect the author’s rights.

 When you are with the right self-publishing company, you will know it; trust your gut.
 With the right company, that feeling of comfort and confidence allows you to do your book justice.